corespring/corespring-container/README.md

 # Corespring Container

+* session.save to the browser directly point to a different server.
+* load images -> session/index -> player/index -> player/foo.png -> SEE_OTHER
+means that we'd have to load the session/item twice should cache somehow?

 Contains the container libraries, and a shell module so you can run the application with some dummy data.

 This will allow integration points into the main corespring-api project.